SymfonyCasts/vue/sfcasts/ep1/shared-css.md

 Remove the `.collapsed` class entirely: we're going to simplify.

-Inside the `componentClass` computed property, copy the three methods that the sidebar *always* has.
+Inside the `componentClass` computed property, copy the three classes that the sidebar *always* has.
 Then delete that completely.
 We're going to move *all* of the size logic to the parent component.
 Paste the three classes onto the outer div.